dckms/system-architecture/emacsway/it/sdlc/uncertainty-management/adaptation/software-design/software-design.rst

     -- "Code Complete" by Steve McConnell

+См. также ":ref:`emacsway-icebreaker-principle`".

 .. _emacsway-kent-beck-constantine's-law:

-    📝 "These were elucidated in the mid-70s by Yourdon & Constantine in Structured Design and haven’t changed.
+    📝 "These were elucidated in the mid-70s by Yourdon & Constantine in `Structured Design <https://amzn.to/2GsuXvQ>`__ and haven’t changed.
     Their argument goes like this:

     #.
 We design software to reduce its cost.